pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 * *If your package vignettes need credentials (API keys, tokens, etc.) to knit, you might want to [precompute them](/technotes/2019/12/08/precompute-vignettes/) since credentials cannot be used on the docs server.*

 * How to use of mathjax with rotemplate, thanks to [Hugo Gruson](https://github.com/Bisaloo).

+* A mention that all rOpenSci docs websites automatically have search enabled using Algolia.
+See e.g. [`pdftools` website](https://docs.ropensci.org/pdftools/).

 ### Misc